Qcloud1223/COMP461905/Instructions.md

 with more details of ELF format.

 ### Testcases
+The remaining of this document explains what is covered in each test case, and how you can finish them.

+Note that the sections starting with *More on* provides some supplmentary information which you might or might not need, and you can feel free to skip them if you don't know what they are talking about.

 #### test0: load a library
 This test only requires you to map a shared library into memory(the location does not matter).